Quick Answer: How Much Does an Okinawa Trip Cost in 2026?

 Budget traveler: ¥6,000–¥10,000 per day

-This is realistic if you stay in a hostel, capsule-style hotel, or simple guesthouse in Naha.
-You will need to keep meals casual and avoid taxis.
+This works if you stay in a hostel, capsule hotel, or simple guesthouse in Naha.
+Keep meals casual and avoid taxis.
 A typical low-cost day might look like this:

 - Food: ¥2,000–¥3,500 for convenience store breakfast, Okinawa soba, supermarket bento, or local diner meals